PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

  - **Notifications**
     - **New Messages** - when pressed, redirects to the Customer Service page.
-    - **Product Reviews** - when pressed, redirects to the Configure page.
+    - **Product Reviews** - when pressed, redirects to the Configuration page of the product comments module

  - **Customers & Newsletters (Displays the time frame which is enabled)**
     - **New customers** - when pressed, redirects to the Customers list page.